IngCampos/laravel-vue-project/README.md

 docker-compose exec app php artisan migrate --seed
 ```

-Note: You could refresh the database any time with migrate:refresh.
+Note: You could refresh the database any time with `migrate:refresh`.

+---

 ## Running the project :computer:

+### JavaScript and CSS files.

 Each time SASS and JavaScript files are updated you need to run: